browserbase/gemini-browser/README.md

    - "Navigate to GitHub and explore trending repositories"
    - "Fill out the contact form on this page"
 3. **Watch the Magic**: The AI will interpret your request and perform the actions
-4. **View Results**: See real-time updates and screenshots as the agent works
+4. **View Results**: See real-time updates with rich markdown formatting including code blocks, lists, and formatted text

 ## Key Components

 - **Stream API** (`/api/agent/stream`): Handles real-time agent execution with SSE
 - **Session Management** (`/api/session`): Creates and manages Browserbase sessions
-- **Agent Integration**: Uses Stagehand with Gemini for browser automation
+- **Agent Integration**: Uses Stagehand with Google's Computer Use for browser automation
+- **Markdown Chat**: AI responses support rich text formatting with code syntax highlighting
+- **Browser Preview**: Non-interactive iframe for viewing agent actions without user interference
 - **UI Components**: Modern, animated interface with real-time updates

 ## Codebase Optimization